-OverviewRough Canyon is a smaller sub-canyon of the Bangs Canyon area.
-Of the two major trails accessible from the Bangs Canyon Trailhead (the other being the Mica Mine Trail) Rough Canyon is more challenging.
+Of the two major trails accessible from the Bangs Canyon Trailhead (the other being the Mica Mine Trail) Lower Rough Canyon is the more challenging of the two.
 With some class 2+ terrain, mild exposure, and a short section that demands class 3 skills, Rough Canyon is probably not as good of a route for a casual hiker as the Mica Mine.

 Getting ThereRough Canyon is accessed of the Bangs Canyon Trailhead.
 To get there, follow Grand Avenue in downtown Grand Junction west until it turns into Broadway and crosses the Colorado River.
 Just after the river crossing turn left on Monument Road (note: the traffic light says "Power Rd").
 Follow Monument road for .2 miles.
 Turn left on D Road.
 Follow this road as it courses through a few houses for 1.2 miles until you come to Little Park Road.
 Turn right on Little Park.
 Now follow Little Park for 5.5 miles as it winds its way through sandstone canyons and platforms.
 Turn left at the Bangs Canyon Trailhead.